shrutisingh15/Getting-and-Cleaning-Data-Course-Project/Codebook.md

----
-title: "Getting and Cleaning data Course Project Codebook"
+## Getting and Cleaning data Course Project Codebook
-output: html_document
----

 ** The run_analysis.R script reads the experiment data and performs the following steps to generate the summary data.